apostrophecms/docs/docs/getting-started/technical-overview.md

 ## Directory structure

-There are a few directories and top-level files that are especially important to Apostrophe.
-Here is a rough overview of these files and folders you will see in the official boilerplate project.
+There are a few directories and top-level files that are especially important in Apostrophe projects.
+Here is a rough overview of these files and folders you will see in the official boilerplate.

 | Folder/File | What is it? |
 | ------ | ------ |